BSC-ES/providentia/docs/source/Library.md

 provi.filter(field, remove=['Spain','France'])
 ```

-For the specific case of representativity fields, the argument passed should be `limit`:
+For the specific case of coverage fields, the argument passed should be `limit`:

 ```
 provi.filter(rep_field, limit=20)